twinfacer/_dotfiles/README.md

 ### Functions

 - callable $1 - Is $1 is available on my mashine?
-- mute $1 - Suppress all output from command $1
 - peek - Smart FS lookup utility.
 - serve - File serve from current directory using `ruby`.